 Tinker was a players' manager.
 "Because a man is placed in charge of a club does not make it necessary for him to be a taskmaster or a tyrant," he told Lane.
 "In my opinion he ought to be as lenient with his club as circumstances allow, and the less he interferes with the personal liberties of the men the better."
 When owner Garry Herrmann informed him that the Reds intended to send a spy on road trips in 1914 to report on the activities of the players, Joe balked and refused to sign a contract.
 The Reds tried to sell him to Brooklyn but he ended up jumping to the Federal League instead, becoming the first big-name player to throw in with the upstart league.
 Tinker was instrumental in obtaining other players--he even signed Walter Johnson to a contract, but other AL owners supplied funds to Clark Griffith to keep Johnson in Washington.
 Joe enjoyed great success as player-manager of the Chicago Whales.
 Playing in their brand-new ballpark, Weeghman Field, the Whales finished a close second in 1914 and won the Federal League pennant the following year, outdrawing the Cubs in both seasons.

 When the Federal League folded after the 1915 season, Whales owner Charles Weeghman purchased the Cubs and brought Tinker with him as manager.
 Joe lasted only one season, leading his old team to a fifth-place finish.
 In 1917 he became part owner and manager of the Columbus team in the American Association.
 Due to his wife's health problems, Joe sold his interest in 1920 and moved to Orlando where he became owner-manager of the Orlando Gulls of the Florida State League.
 He became one of Orlando's leading citizens, investing in real estate and building a racetrack, dog track, and ballpark.
 Tinker lost his wealth during the Great Depression.
 In his remaining years he worked as a scout for the Cubs and operated a successful billiard room in Orlando.
-Joe suffered from diabetes but lived just long enough to attend his induction into the National Baseball Hall of Fame in 1946.
+Joe suffered from diabetes but lived long enough to enjoy his election into the National Baseball Hall of Fame in 1946.
 Joe Tinker passed away in Orlando on his 68th birthday, July 27, 1948.
 He is the namesake of Tinker Field, which remained the home of minor-league baseball in Orlando until 2000.

 Note: A slightly different version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey's, Inc., 2004).